 - Into each tube add 2 drops (0.1 mL) of each solution to be tested.
 Mix the solutions and boil in a water bath for 2 minutes.

 - In this way, test albumin, gelatin, the unknown compound, and at least two of the ammo acids.

-- If you wish to test cystine or tyrosine simply add a small speck of the powder to ninhydrin in one of the test tubes and boil with the others.
-(Note: The result and colours that develop)
+- If you wish to test cystine or tyrosine, simply add a speck of the powder to ninhydrin in one of the test tubes and boil with the others.
+(Note: The result and colors that develop)